 Let us examine each of them more closely:

 Nevertheless, requirements and specifications can be changed.
 User stories marked with the highest priority can suddenly become less relevant for upcoming sprints.
-To allow the PO and the team to be adaptable to these changes, we should build our user stories in a way that reduces dependencies between user stories and make trade-offs as needed.
+To allow the PO and the team to adapt to these changes, we should build our user stories to reduce dependencies between user stories and make trade-offs as needed.

 N - Negotiable so it can be changed over time

 A good user story is negotiable and not a strict contract.
-This is driven from the simple format of the user story that captures the essence of what is desired, not the details.
-The details are added as part of a productive negotiation between the Product Owner and the development team itself.
+This is driven by the simple format of the user story that captures the essence of what is desired, not the details.
+The details are added as part of a productive negotiation between the Product Owner and the development team.

 V - Deliver real value to the customer

-If a user story does not have real value to the user (either a customer or internal stakeholder) it should not be done.
+It should not be done if a user story does not have real value to the user (either a customer or internal stakeholder).
 Update the product backlog often.
 To ensure the team always delivers the highest business value first.